pinkpuffle/SecureApp/README.md

 # SecureApp
+A university project for my Secure Programming module.

-Uni project secure webform demonstrating front-end and back-end:
+Demonstrates front-end and back-end:
 - validation for multiple input formats
 - exception handling